aiven/devportal/docs/platform/concepts/byoc.rst

 .. image:: /images/platform/byoc-standard.png
    :alt: Overview architecture diagram with VPC set up

-A standard BYOC deployment requires you to create a Virtual Private Cloud (VPC) dedicated to Aiven services within each region you want to operate.
+A standard BYOC deployment requires you to create a Virtual Private Cloud (VPC) dedicated to Aiven services within each region you want to operate in.
 Aiven accesses these VPCs via a static IP address and then routes traffic through a proxy for additional security.
+To accomplish this, Aiven utilizes a bastion host logically separated from the
-To accomplish this, Aiven utilizes a bastion host, logically separated from the Aiven services you deploy.
+Aiven services you deploy.
 As the user of these services (for example, Aiven for Apache Kafka®), you are able to utilize them through standard VPC peering techniques.
-Although the bastion host and the service nodes reside in your managed VPC, they are not be accessible (for example, SSH) to anyone outside Aiven.
+Although the bastion host and the service nodes reside in your managed VPC, they are not accessible (for example, SSH) to anyone outside Aiven.

-Depending on the service being used, Aiven takes regular backups to enable forking, Point in Time Recovery (PITR), and disaster recovery.
+Depending on the service used, Aiven takes regular backups to enable forking, point in time recovery (PITR), and disaster recovery.
 These backups by default do not reside in your cloud.
 If there is a requirement to have all backups in your own cloud, it's still possible.
-To accomplish this, Aiven will need object storage and read-write permissions.
+To accomplish this, Aiven needs an object storage and read-write permissions.

 .. important::

-   All backups are encrypted using Aiven-managed keys, and you will be responsible for managing object storage configurations.
+   All backups are encrypted using Aiven-managed keys, and you are responsible for managing object storage configurations.

 BYOC with IPsec ingress
 '''''''''''''''''''''''